Our Wonderful World

 Hello children and parents!

-As a Year 1 team, we have gathered together some very useful website links, resources and ideas of activities for you to use at home to help with your learning whilst you are not able to attend school.
+As a Year 1 team, we have gathered together some very useful website links, resources and ideas of activities for you to use at home to help with your learning.

-Please read this very important information letter about reading in Year 1.
+Please read the very important information letter (above) about reading in Year 1.

 We suggest your child should read at least 3 times a week and continue to record this in their organiser.
 This will still count towards any current reading challenges in school.
 Create a quiz to check your child’s understanding or what they have read.
 Can they write some sentences about the story or what they have found out from a non fiction book.
 Don't forget that reading recipes and instructions for games are good chances for reading practice too.
 Other examples are comics, magazines, and online blogs.